 For windows, the above is an improvement on the current standard of WER Band C or U value of 1.6 W/m2K

-Window Energy Rating (WER) which is generally considered a better indicator of the energy performance of a window because it considers a range of parameters, including the useful solar heat gain.
-The U value is the total U value of the window or door, taking into account both the glass and frame.
+WER, Window Energy Rating, is generally considered a better indicator of the energy performance of a window because it considers a range of parameters, including the useful solar heat gain.
+The U value is the total U value of the window, taking into account both the glass and frame.

-Pilkington provides a range of products that can provide thermal insulation.
+To satisfy the above requirements, Pilkington provides a range of low-e glass that can provide thermal insulation.

 If you have any questions on Part L 2021 and what the implications might be for glass, please complete our online contact form, selecting 'Architect' or 'Trade' as the Enquiry Type and 'Part L 2021' as the Nature of Your Enquiry.